bxparks/AceRoutine/README.md

 This library is an implementation of the [ProtoThreads](http://dunkels.com/adam/pt) library for the Arduino platform.
-It emulates a stackless subroutine that can suspend execution using a `yield()` or `delay()` functionality to allow other coroutines to execute.
+It emulates a stackless coroutine that can suspend execution using a `yield()` or `delay()` functionality to allow other coroutines to execute.
 When the scheduler makes it way back to the original coroutine, the execution continues right after the `yield()` or `delay()`.